VenujaThilakarathna/Shadow-Old/README.md

  - emilia

-The bot is based on the original work done by [PaulSonOfLars](https://github.com/PaulSonOfLars) This repo was just revamped to suit an Anime-centric community.
+The bot is based on the original work done by [Deshadeeth Thisarana](https://github.com/deshadeeth-thisarana) This repo was just revamped to suit an Anime-centric community.
 All original credits go to Paul and his dedication, Without his efforts, this fork would not have been possible!

 All other credits mentioned on top of scripts